 PIPP provides substance abuse prevention education to youth, and resources, training, and services to any community partners interested in supporting youth drug and alcohol abuse prevention.

 PIPP provides trainings, meetings, community-based activities, events, and evidence based programs such as Parents Who Host Lose the Most and Too Good for Drugs.

 For more information please visit the provided links:

 Please help us keep Troup County youth safe by signing the Parents Who Host Lose the Most pledge card!

 Who does the program primarily serve?
-ASAPP serves the communities of Troup and Meriwether Counties.
+PIPP serves the communities of Troup and Meriwether Counties.

 As a community initiative, we are working to reduce access to alcohol, as well as reduce binge drinking among 9-20 year olds: The strategies employed are:

 - Increase in Positive Social and Community Norms